sejal-patil24/Ant-Inspired-Task-Allocation-for-Swarm-Robotics/README.md

 - GTA = Greedy Task Allocation

 AITA and FAITA are the main observed algorithms.

-> WARNING: Only the main branch and the fully-distributed TA branch are (or supposed to be) "bugless".
-The other branches work for the implementation but are not to be reproduce for your own work as they might contain some sketchy but time saving workaround.

 ## What can be observed
 The robot are dispatch from a starting point in an Arena.
 Their task is selected following the Task allocation model proposed in this paper: https://ssr.seas.harvard.edu/files/ssr/files/disc14-cornejo.pdf.